 We offer music therapy at The Kensington including the following formal Programs Music and Memory Program and Eversound, plus the Music Conservatory of Westchester provides instructors who engage our residents in mini-music therapy activities.
 These programs have demonstrated improvement in verbal skills and mobility, as well as reducing combativeness.

 Light therapy is a newcomer to dementia patient treatment regimens.
 It is still largely in the research phase, but it’s showing promise nonetheless.
 It involves using flashing lights at certain levels of brightness and speed.
 This practice has been found to help more brain neurons fire together at gamma frequencies.
-Light therapy increases gamma power in the brain, and reduces beta amyloid plaques – thought to be a factor in Alzheimer’s – by more than 50%.
+Light therapy increases gamma power in the brain, and reduces beta-amyloid plaques – thought to be a factor in Alzheimer’s – by more than 50%.

 It’s also believed that light therapy helps patients better differentiate between day and night, improving sleeping patterns.
 There is also evidence that it improves emotional states.

 Aromatherapy makes use of essential oils.
-The oils can be used either to create certain desired aromas, or even through contact with the skin, where they can be absorbed by the body.
+The oils can be used either to create certain desired aromas or even through contact with the skin, where they can be absorbed by the body.
 Various types of dementia can diminish a person’s sense of smell.
 It’s possible that by introducing certain scents a positive outcome can result.

 For example, lavender and lemon balm have been found to reduce anxiety and agitation.
 Peppermint has been found to stimulate appetite, while bergamot has a calming effect, and may help with sleep.
 Meanwhile, Rosemary is believed to improve memory and cognition.
 Even if a person’s sense of smell is not entirely capable of recognizing these scents, it’s possible for them to receive the benefits as a result of contact with the skin.

 Art therapy is proving to be one of the most effective for people suffering from memory loss, particularly those with mild to moderate memory loss.
 It helps to enhance the ability of a person with dementia to maintain focus.
-When they begin creating art, they enter a creative dimension that requires specific concentration.
+When they begin creating art, they enter a creative dimension that requires a specific concentration.
 It can even help them to develop talents and thought processes that did not previously exist.

 There are numerous benefits that come from art therapy.
 If it’s done in a group, it can foster relationships centered on the artwork being created.
 It can also reduce the anxiety that often comes with memory loss, and help a person to develop a greater sense of control over their circumstances.